 When going through family therapy and support, a person will also receive medical treatments like withdrawal therapy and nutritional advice.
 In addition, they will also receive psychological and behavioral treatments and therapies, some of which will take on a family-oriented tone.
 Typical steps in this process include:

-- Intervention – The first step in family therapy and support often involves a guided intervention session which helps the person suffering from addiction to understand not only the detriment it holds to their life, but the impact it has on the lives of their loved ones.
+- Intervention – The first step in family therapy and support often involves a guided intervention session which helps the person suffering from addiction to understand not only the detriment it holds to their life but the impact it has on the lives of their loved ones.

 - Assessment of family interaction – Once therapy begins, a therapist will examine the ways that the family interacts with each other to spot any obvious problems and behavioral patterns that may be contributing to addiction.

 - Discussion therapy – Everyone involved in therapy will get the chance to discuss the way they feel about the family and the way that addiction is negatively impacting their lives.
-Our therapists will strive to breakthrough in positive ways to build stronger family relationships.
+Our therapists will strive to a breakthrough in positive ways to build stronger family relationships.

 - Behavioral adjustments – All of these therapeutic sessions are designed to help correct negative behavioral patterns, including poor methods of communication and interaction, by teaching people to spot them and manage them before they become serious.